 - Burning pain that shoots from your shoulder down your arm

 - Weakness, numbness, or tingling in your arm or hand, which may spread to your legs

 - Trouble urinating or having a bowel movement

-- Trouble with balance and walking, or trouble holding your neck up or standing up straight
+- Trouble holding your neck up or trouble standing up straight

 How is cervical spinal stenosis diagnosed?